thiagocapuano/waves-documentation/en/ride/maven-compiler.md

 libraryDependencies += "com.wavesplatform" % "lang" % "1.0.0"
 ```

-There's single entry point to the package, the `Lang` class.
+There's a single entry point to the package, the `Lang` class.
 It currently contains two static methods:
 * `compile` compiles a program text to an opaque object representing the root of an abstract syntax tree.
 * `serialize` converts the compiled tree into bytecode, and returns a byte array.